Tave21/Computer-Engineering-UniPi/README.md

       3) Go to the match page.
       4) Click on a multiplier of the match between "*Test Manual Timed Team 5*" and "*Test Manual Timed Team 6*".
          1) Please, don't click anything else on GUI.
       5) Run `insert_TIMED_Matches_go_INPLAY`.
-      6) If you have closed it, run again `BeanBetGUI`.
-      7) Go to the match page.
-      8) Try to add that bet to a new or already created Slip.
+      6) Try to add that bet to a new or already created Slip.
-      9) The GUI will reject the operation showing an error message.
+      7) The GUI will reject the operation showing an error message.
          1) This has been done because if the user don't refresh the match page he can bet on an IN_PLAY match.
     - **SLIP STATUS TEST:**
       1) Run `insert_TIMED_Matches_and_place_slip`.